-Lubricate control cable ends at the intervals recommended in the Periodic Maintenance Table beginning on page 85.
+Lubricate control cable barrel ends at the intervals recommended in the Periodic Maintenance table.

 External casings are factory-lubricated.
 Additional lubrication could be detrimental to cable performance.

 Verify proper routing and smooth movement.
 Inspect for damage to the external casing, and inspect exposed cable wire for fraying, kinks or corrosion.
 Replace any damaged, sticky or sluggish cable.